|Learn- This Month, the Topic is Motor and Torque

 according to slip or the shape of the speed-torque curve.

-current.
 Both locked-rotor and breakdown torque are low.
-Normally used where starting torque is low and where
+Normally used where starting torque is low and where high overloads

 different from squirrel-cage motors because of the accessibility of the rotor circuit.
 Performance characteristics are